Mithunam (2012 film)

-Mithunam is a 2012 Indian Telugu-language drama film directed by Tanikella Bharani.
+Mithunam is a 2012 Indian Telugu-language drama film directed by Tanikella Bharani, who co-wrote the screenplay with Sri Ramana.
 The film features only two on-screen charactersS.
 P. Balasubrahmanyam and Lakshmi.
 The film is based on a best selling Telugu novel of the same name, written by Sri Ramana.
 The film won four state Nandi Awards.

 Mithunam is also a zodiac sign.
 AMR Productions released Mithunam on 21 December 2012 to positive reviews.
 The film ran for fifty days.

 Plot

-Appadasu (S. P. Balasubrahmanyam) is a retired teacher who lives in his native village with his wife Buchchi Lakshmi (Lakshmi).
+Appadasu is a retired teacher who lives in his native village with his wife Buchchi Lakshmi.
 Both are senior citizens, and all of their children are living abroad, though instead of feeling lonely and insecure about their life, both Appadasu and Buchchi have their own share of romance happening.
 They treat each and every day as a special day and enjoy the moments.
 This relationship also has its share of ups and downs, and what life has in store for them forms the rest of the story.